Bradley-svg/GB-Heat-Pump-App-V1/docs/platform-setup-guide.md

 > wrangler kv:namespace create greenbro-ingest-ip --preview
 > ```
 >
-> Without the binding the Worker falls back to per-isolate memory buckets and the mitigation loses cross-colo coverage.
+> Copy the returned `id`/`preview_id` values into the `[[kv_namespaces]]` block (see `wrangler.toml:84`), replacing the placeholders.
+Confirm `wrangler deploy --dry-run` succeeds afterwards.
+Without the binding the Worker falls back to per-isolate memory buckets and the mitigation loses cross-colo coverage.

+Once the KV binding is live, add a Datadog/Grafana alert on the `ingest.ip_kv_bucket_failed` log metric so operations can detect namespace outages rapidly.

 After provisioning, run a `wrangler deploy --dry-run` to confirm every binding exists without publishing a new version: